-Deborah Kallmann, Director
+Deborah Kallmann, Director and Teacher, “Buttercups”.

-Sarah holds a Master’s degree in Social Work from the University of Missouri and worked for several years as a play therapist with young children.
-Sarah is currently in LifeWays Training, a program that emphasizes childhood learning through imitation and empathy.
-Sarah also trains with Glenda Moore, a master Waldorf teacher at Climbing Rose Kindergarten in St. Louis, MO.
-She has attended Sunbridge Institute’s Introduction to Kindergarten Training.
-She is co-founder and early childhood teacher at Garden Gate School.
+Sarah has been teaching in Garden Gate School since its inception in 2007.
+She holds a Master’s degree in Social Work from the University of Missouri and worked for several years as a play therapist with young children.
+Sarah is currently in Lifeways Training, a program that emphasizes childhood learning through imitation and empathy.
+She has attended Sunbridge Institute’s “Introduction to Kindergarten Training”.
 In her free time, Sarah enjoys gardening, cooking with local foods, commuting by bicycle, camping with her family and playing ultimate frisbee.

-Anita “Omi” Kallmann
+Anita “Omi” Kallmann, assistant.

 Anita was born in S. Africa, and for several years lived on a beautiful farm in the Northern Transvaal.
 She later moved to Zambia, Central Africa where she married Peter Kallmann and raised two children (one of which is Deborah).
 The Kallmann family moved to the US in the mid 1970s.
 Anita and her husband Peter settled in Columbia in 2006.
 She has been an assistant to Sarah Linsenmeyer for two years.
 Her two granddaughters, Hannah and Amalia, are both involved in Garden Gate.